lancew/AirWar33/README.md

 ## Start the app in dev with:
 > elm-app start
 ![Board as of 20 October 2020](https://raw.githubusercontent.com/lancew/AirWar33/main/board-2.png)

+## Rules

+* Jet can move one space
+  * Jet can move any direction
+* Rocket can move 1 or 2
+  * Rocket can only move straight
+  * Rocket can NOT move diagonally
+  * Rocket can jump over pieces and explosions
+* One action per turn
+  * Destroy neighbouring piece
+  * Move
+* One point per piece on the board
+* Any non-destroyed piece can move
+  * When a piece moves, the old piece remains
+* Play contines untill as many spaces are filled as possible
+* If you lose all your pieces you lose
+* Else winner is player with most pieces when board filled

 ## TODO (☐ ☑ ☒)
 * ☐ Click to set a piece